cakephp/docs/en/core-utility-libraries/hash.rst

 | ``Foo``                        | Matches keys with the exact same value.    |
 +--------------------------------+--------------------------------------------+

-All expression elements are supported all methods.
-In addition to expression elements you can use attribute matching with methods like ``extract()``.
+All expression elements are supported by all methods.
+In addition to expression elements you can use attribute matching with methods **only** with ``extract()`` currently.

 +--------------------------------+--------------------------------------------+
 | Matcher                        | Definition                                 |